aleph2c/miros/docs/_sources/quickstart.rst.txt

 ^^^^^
 Let's build a little universe.

-Our universe will consist of a heaven, an underworld and an earth.
-The earth will be made up of a set of terraced pubs, it will look like a topographical map.
-On every terrace there will be two bouncers a greeter and zero or more bartenders.
-The bouncer on the outside of the terrace will be called, "enter", the bouncer on the inside of the terrace will be called "exit" and the terrace greeter will be called "init".
+Our universe will consist of a heaven, an earth and an underworld.
+The earth will be made up of a set of pubs, arranged on different terraces.
+To get to a higher pub, you would first have to walk through a lower pub.
+The lower pubs are for a more general audience, while the higher pubs, though having less space have a more specialized aesthetic and a more exclusive guest list.

+On every terrace, there will be two bouncers a greeter and zero or more bartenders.
+There will only be one set of stairs that can be used to enter a higher pub, and this is where the bouncers will be.

+One bouncer will be facing in the direction of people entering the terrace and the other will be facing in the direction of people wanting to leave it.
+The greeter will talk to anyone who has decided to stay on her terrace.

 .. image:: _static/md_terraced_pubs.svg
     :target: _static/md_terraced_pubs.pdf
     :align: center

-The heaven will have one goddess Eve, "the goddess of physics" and the underworld will be ruled by Theo, "the joiner".
-The earth will have a lazy god named Spike, "the source" who is the only guy who drinks in the whole universe.
-Spike will have a companion, who is a spirit, Tara "the explorer".
+The heaven will have one goddess Eve, "the goddess of law and order" and the underworld will be ruled by Theo, "the solipsist."
+The earth will have a lazy god named Spike, "the source" who happens to be the only guy who can drink in the whole universe.
+Spike will have a companion, who is a spirit, Tara "the explorer."

 .. image:: _static/md_terraced_gods.svg
     :target: _static/md_terraced_gods.pdf